powsybl/pypowsybl/docs/user_guide/dynamic.rst

 Prerequisites
 -------------
 The pypowsybl config file (generally located at ~/.itools/config.yml) must define the dynawo section to find your dynawo installation and defaults parameters
 Here is an example of a simple config.yml file.
 It uses the same configurations as in powsybl-dynawo.
+Note that parameters can be set programmatically with the `Parameters` class.

 .. code-block:: yaml+jinja